Networc/keyshanc-teensyduino/README.md

 For a more detailed explanation of the Keyshanc Teensyduino and how to assemble one, please visit my blog at [andrewcreed.com](http://andrewcreed.com).

 ###File List
-* <u>keyshanc.ino</u>: This is the source code for the Keyshanc Teensyduino.
+* <b>keyshanc.ino</b>: This is the source code for the Keyshanc Teensyduino.
-* <u>keyshancGenerator.cpp</u>: This program creates 11 Keyshanc ciphers and outputs C++ code that can be copied and pasted into keyshanc.ino.
+* <bkeyshancGenerator.cpp</b>: This program creates 11 Keyshanc ciphers and outputs C++ code that can be copied and pasted into keyshanc.ino.

 ###What is required in order to use the Keyshanc Teensyduino?
 Nothing is required to be installed on the workstation itself.
 That was one of the primary design goals.

 What <b>is</b> required is that the receiving application must be Keyshanc\-enabled \(I have an example console application in my [Keyshanc](https://github.com/Networc/keyshanc) repo\).
 The best method would be for the receiving application to allow the user to graphically enter the Keyshanc password currently being used.

-<u>This is where I need help from the open source community</u>.
+<b>This is where I need help from the open source community</b>.
 I have developed the algorithm and an inexpensive hardware implementation, but I need members of the community to adopt Keyshanc and incorporate it in their own programs/websites.

 ###License
 Keyshanc is licensed under the MIT License (see LICENSE.txt).